section-engineering-education/engineering-education/content/articles/operators-In-c#/index.md

 4. **Multiplication**: When two operands are multiplied, the `*` operator is used..
 Take into account x*y.
 5. **modula**: The `%` operator returns the residual when the first argument is divided by the second operand..
 For example, x percent y.

-The following are the urinary operators that fall within this category:
+The following are the unary operators that fall within this category:

 1. **Increment**: The `++` operator raises the value of an integer by one.
 Consider the expression K++.
 2. **Decrement**: The `--` operator lowers the value of an integer by one.
 Consider the expression K--.